Season 1, Episode 10

 Gila Golub:

 If children were raised by developmentalists, particularly with attachment theory, there would be no need for drugs.
 Because what are we anesthetizing ourselves from, what is the opioid crisis anesthetizing us from?
-Not being in right attachment, not being attached.
+Not being in the right attachment, not being attached.

 Lorne Brown:

-So how do you tie this into then the fertility journey?
+So how do you tie this into the fertility journey?
 Because these women want this baby so desperately, and-

 Gila Golub: